 vArANasInAthamanAthanAthaM shrIvishvanAthaM sharaNaM prapadye ||

-In ancient times, Varanasi used to be a beautiful city built in the adjoint of Varana and Asi.
+In ancient times, Varanasi was a beautiful city built in the adjoint of Varana and Asi.
 This is where kasha, a tribe, used to live, and thus, Varanasi was also known as Kashi.
-The Ganga here flows in the shape of a bow, and thus there is a special importance for this area and its temple Kashi Visweshwar.
-According to Puranas, this city used to be ruled by Brahma, Vishnu, and Mahesha, and this is where even divines want to tie.
+The Ganga here flows in the shape of a bow, and thus there is special importance for this area and its temple Kashi Visweshwar or Kashi Vishwanath.
+According to Puranas, this city used to be ruled by Brahma, Vishnu, and Mahesha, which is where even divines want to tie.

 12. Grishneswar Jyotirlinga, Devasrovar, Maharashtra